fastforwardlabs/blog_deprecated/_posts/2017-08-08-encartopedia.md

 ## Mapping articles

 The starting point for the research was [hatnote.com](http://seealso.hatnote.com/) which has a glossary of Wikipedia visualizations and alternative user interfaces.
-Among those examples [Wikigalaxy](http://wiki.polyfra.me/) by [Owen Cornec](http://byowen.com/) was the most inspiring for the attempt in mapping the semantic space of Wikipedia into a navigable space.
+Among those examples [Wikigalaxy](http://wiki.polyfra.me/) by [Owen Cornec](http://byowen.com/) was the most inspiring for its attempt to map the semantic space of Wikipedia into a navigable space.
 From Wikigalaxy I borrowed the coordinates of their dimensionality reduction algorithm, mapping the articles to 2D coordinates for the 100,000 top Wikipedia articles.

 The mapping of the top 100,000 articles makes up the base visualization in the right panel of Encartopedia.
 The mapping is not only limited to those 100,000 articles, however.
 Any article you navigate to in Wikipedia can be located on the navigation map.
 To make this possible I used a method similar to this [benchmark](https://rare-technologies.com/performance-shootout-of-nearest-neighbours-contestants/) to create a fast index of 500 dimensional LSA vectors for all five million articles.
 I used [Annoy](https://github.com/spotify/annoy) to query the nearest neighbors of the chosen article and used triangulation to then place the article on the map.
 The nearest neighbors are also displayed above the Wikipedia article in the "Semantic Neighbors" section.

 ## Categorizing clusters

-In order to color code the topic clusters in the article map, I applied the [DBSCAN](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) clustering algorithm over the result of article coordinates.
-Unlike many other clustering algorithms DBSCAN doesn’t create evenly sized clusters, making it a good fit for the map clustsers (after some parameter tuning).
+In order to color code and categorize the topic clusters in the article map, I applied the [DBSCAN](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.DBSCAN.html) clustering algorithm over the result of article coordinates.
+Unlike many other clustering algorithms DBSCAN doesn’t create evenly sized clusters, making it a good fit for the map clusters (after some parameter tuning).
 DBSCAN doesn’t assign categories to all the points but it is easy to assign those points to a cluster in the second pass using [Nearest Neighbors](http://scikit-learn.org/stable/modules/neighbors.html).
-To name the clusters I scraped the Wikipedia categories assigned to those articles and found the top category shared between those articles.
+To name the clusters I scraped the Wikipedia categories assigned to those articles and found the top category shared between them.

 ![Coloring the map](/images/2017/08/enc-color.png)